jeremiak/jeremiak.github.com/source/_posts/2018-01-24-daydreaming-about-news-citations.md

 ---
-title: A daydream about sourcing in news articles
+title: A daydream about citations in news articles
 ---

 I went searching for the Trump statement calling for a “complete and total shutdown” of Muslim immigration to America the other day and I was a bit dismayed by what I found.
 It certainly is not hard to find articles that cite a single line of the statement, or a few lines of it.
 It also is not super hard to find a video of Supreme Leader Cheeto Bandito himself reading a line or two from the statement.